olpotkin/LaneLinesDetector-P1/Evaluation.md

 ###1.
 Pipeline description.

-The pipeline consists of 7 steps.
+The pipeline consists of 8 basic steps.

 ####Step 1.
 Input.